Food and Journeys®

 Helpful tips

-• Remember to taste and adjust the seasoning when adding the potatoes.
-I typically add more salt, pepper, and vinegar during this time to balance my gulaschsuppe.
+• Remember to taste and adjust seasoning when adding the potatoes.
+I typically add more salt, pepper, and vinegar at this stage.

 Recipe variation